davidpluseipi/planets/readme.txt

 To get the files, either:
 A) Navigate to the address above and download a .zip, OR
-B) Install Git and "clone" the repository (instructions at the bottom)
+B) Install Git and "clone" the repository (instructions below)

 Here are the files you need:
-orbits.mat  (contains the data with the positions of each planet by day) main.m      (this is the main file to to review, edit and run) helper.m    (this helper function is called by main.m)
+orbits.dat  (contains the same data stored in data.csv) showday.m (show the orbits and planets on specific day) getaxes.m (get info on elliptical parameters)

 Good to know: